FAQ

 Currently supported:

-The Desktop App automatically detects and integrates Fly MCP with supported IDEs.
+The Fly App automatically detects and integrates Fly MCP with supported Coding Agents.

 Is Fly available on Windows or Linux?

 Note: Fly Web, CI/CD integration, and Registry work on all platforms.
-Only the Desktop App is currently macOS-specific.
+The Fly App currently supports macOS and Windows.

 Package Management